Sarnaism: Practices

-Sarna is place of worship which is sacred grove in Chotanagpur.
-It is called Jaher than or Jaher gar among Santal, and can be found in villages.
+Sarna is a place of worship, which is a sacred grove in Chotanagpur.
+It is called Jaher than or Jaher gar among Santal people, and can be found in villages.
 Sal trees are in the sacred grove.
-The ceremonies are performed by the whole village community at a public gathering with the active participation of village priests, Pahan and assistant Pujar in Chotanagpur.
-The priest is called Naike among Santal.
-The sthal typically has multiple trees like sal, mahua, neem, and banyan.
+The ceremonies are performed by the entire village community at a public gathering, with the active participation of village priests, known as pahan and assistant pujar in Chotanagpur.
+A priest is called naike by the Santal.
+The sthal typically has multiple trees, such as sal, mahua, neem, and banyan.

 The main festival of Sarnaism is Sarhul, a festival in which devotees worship their ancestors.
 During the festival, the pahan brings three water pots to the sarna.
-If the water pots reduce in level, they believe the monsoon will fail, but if it stays the same the monsoon will come as normal.
+If the water pots drop in level, they believe the monsoon will fail; if they stay the same, the monsoon will come as normal.
 Men then offer sakua flowers and leaves.

 Demographics

 According to the 2011 census of India, the Sarna religion counted 4,957,467 followers in India, primarily in the eastern states of Jharkhand (83.33%), Odisha (8.14%), West Bengal (8.13%), Bihar (0.21%), and Chhattisgarh (0.16%), with smaller numbers of followers in Assam (301), Punjab (190), and Madhya Pradesh (133).
 Scheduled Tribes comprise the majority of believers at 92.60%, while Other Backward Classes and Non-Scheduled Communities accounted for 7.39%.
 The Santal (30.48%), Oraon (21.35%), Ho (17.87%), Munda (12.48%), Bhumij (1.72%), Lohra (1.70%), Mahali (1.07%), Kharia (0.87%), and Bedia (0.64%) are the primary followers.
 While the rest 4.42% tribal followers belongs to Kisan, Kolha, Gond, Kharwar, Chik Baraik, Asur, Bhinjia, Karmali, Kora, Kol, Kawar, Birja, Mal Paharia, Savar, Birhor, Gorait, Parhaiya, Lodha, Chero, Khanwar, Suria Paharia, Mundari, Baiga, Korwa, Sounti, Binjhwar, Nagesia, Mahli, and various generic tribes.

 Additionally, there are 506,369 followers of Sari Dharam in India, primarily followed by the Santal tribe of West Bengal, representing 94.43% of the total Sari Dharam adherents.
 The religious denomination, which often considered as synonyms or sect of Sarnaisim.